 peptic ulcer is a sore in the inner lining of the stomach or upper small Ulcers form when the intestine or stomach's protective layer is broken down.
 When this happens, digestive juices—which contain hydrochloric acid and an

 Treatment cures most ulcers.
-And symptoms go away
+And symptoms usually go away

 Peptic ulcers that form in the stomach are called